dnkent/gb-tradeoff-model/README.md

 # Political Economy of Military Spending

-+ Agent-based model of military spending and competition.
++ Computational model of military spending and competition.

-+ This repository includes a python ABM of state economic growth and military competition.
++ This repository includes a python model of state economic growth and military competition.
     + For more information on the MESA python library, see: https://github.com/projectmesa/mesa

 + A corresponding and ongoing paper is also included.